Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Zero-click era: the ClickForest approach

 65% of searches end without a click.
-This seems bad, but at ClickForest we turn it into our strength:
+This may seem negative, but at ClickForest, we turn it into our strength:

 Our zero-click strategy: